 As a REIT, we are required to distribute at least 90% of our REIT taxable income to our stockholders.
 Consequently, we require access to additional sources of capital to fund our growth.
 We expect to maintain a flexible approach to financing growth.
-We plan to finance future acquisitions, store development and our bridge loan program through a diverse capital optimization strategy which includes but is not limited to: cash generated from operations, borrowings under our revolving lines of credit (the "Credit Lines"), secured and unsecured financing, equity offerings, joint ventures and the sale of stores.
+We plan to finance future acquisitions, store development and re-development, capital expenditures and our bridge loan program through a diverse capital optimization strategy which includes, but is not limited to, the following: cash generated from operations, borrowings under our revolving lines of credit (the "Credit Lines"), commercial paper, secured and unsecured financing, equity offerings, joint ventures and the sale of stores.

 Credit Lines - We have two credit lines which we primarily use as short-term bridge financing until we obtain longerterm financing through either debt or equity.
-As of December 31, 2023, our Credit Lines had available capacity of \$2.1 billion, of which \$1,458 million was undrawn.
+As of December 31, 2024, our Credit Lines had available capacity of \$2.1 billion, of which \$1.3 billion was undrawn.
+Commercial Paper - We have a commercial paper program which we use as short-term financing until we obtain longerterm financing through either debt or equity.
+As of December 31, 2024, our commercial paper program had available capacity of \$1.0 billion, of which \$500 million was undrawn.

 Secured and Unsecured Debt - We primarily use public bonds, unsecured private placement bonds and unsecured bank term loans to finance store acquisitions and development efforts.
 We will continue to utilize a combination of secured and unsecured financing for future store acquisitions and development.
-As of December 31, 2023, we had \$1.3 billion of secured notes payable and \$9.4 billion of unsecured notes payable outstanding.
+As of December 31, 2024, we had \$1.0 billion of secured notes payable and \$10.2 billion of unsecured notes payable outstanding.

 Equity - We have an active "at the market" ("ATM") program for selling stock.
 We sell stock under the ATM program from time to time to raise capital when we believe conditions are advantageous.
-During the year ended December 31, 2023, we didn't issue or sell any shares of common stock.
+During the year ended December 31, 2024, we did not issue or sell any shares of common stock.

 We view equity interests in our Operating Partnership as another source of capital that can provide an attractive tax planning opportunity to sellers of real estate.
 We issue common and preferred Operating Partnership units to sellers in certain acquisitions.
 Common Operating Partnership units receive distributions equal to the dividends on common stock, while Preferred Operating Partnership units receive distributions at various negotiated rates.
 We may issue additional units in the future when circumstances are favorable.
+During the year ended December 31, 2024, we issued 623,621 Operating Partnership units.

-Joint Ventures - As of December 31, 2023, we owned 474 of our stores through unconsolidated joint ventures with third parties.
+Joint Ventures - As of December 31, 2024, we owned 460 of our stores through unconsolidated joint ventures with third parties.
 Our joint venture partners typically provide most of the equity capital required for the acquisition of stores owned in these joint ventures.
 Most joint venture agreements include buy-sell rights, as well as rights of first offer in connection with the sale of stores by the joint venture.
-We manage the day-to-day operations of the stores owned in these joint ventures and have the right to participate in major decisions relating to sales of stores or financings by the applicable joint venture, but do not control the joint ventures.
+We manage the day-to-day operations of the stores owned in these joint ventures and have the right to participate in major decisions relating to sales of stores or financings by the applicable joint venture, but we do not control the joint ventures.

 Sale of Properties - We have not historically sold a high volume of stores, as we generally believe we are able to optimize the cash flow from stores through continued operations.
 However, we may sell more stores or interests in stores in the future in response to changing economic, financial or investment conditions.
+For the year ended December 31, 2024, we sold six stores for \$102.5 million.
 For the year ended December 31, 2023, we did not sell any stores.
-For the year ended December 31, 2022, we sold two stores for \$38.7 million.